Nesh108/HowsTheWiFi/README.md

 * [JSpeedTest](https://github.com/bertrandmartel/speed-test-lib) - Library for checking internet speed on Android

 ## Current Features
-* Checks ping speed and package loss
+* Checks ping speed and packet loss
 * Checks upload speed
 * Checks download speed
+* Get GPS location and address (by reverse geocoding)

-## Watch Us Code
+## Watch Us Code Live
-The creation of this project was streamed by DesPair Programming.
+The creation of this project was streamed on DesPair Programming.

 You can watch on Twitch (https://www.twitch.tv/nesh108) or YouTube (https://www.youtube.com/channel/UCWzsE0j2eI21rGQG5PZNPqg).

 Tune in to watch live on Twitch every Wednesday.